acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 A manager is planning an advertising campaign and needs to identify the stretch of consecutive months with the highest total sales.
 The goal is to target ads immediately before and after that peak run of months.

-** a.
+# ** a.
 Approach (no code or pseudocode):
-Describe, in plain language, how you would determine which consecutive months produce the highest total sales.
-Clearly state the inputs, the desired output (start month, end month, and total), and how you’ll handle ties, all-negative values, or multiple peak segments.
+"Describe, in plain language, how you would determine which consecutive months produce the highest total sales.
+Clearly state the inputs, the desired output (start month, end month, and total), and how you’ll handle ties, all-negative values, or multiple peak segments."

 We need an algorithim that traverses an array of sales and makes new calculations with each element.
 This will be the fastest.
 By doing a live algorithim to find the best possible subarray based on what we've seen each time, we can come to a conclusion through only one traversal through the array, hopefully giving it O(N) run time.

 An effecient and popular algorithim like this is one that compares the current value to the current subarray one is on.
 If the new value in itself is greater than its sum with the current subarray, then the current subarray is very negative and should be discarded.
 It makes the new current subarray starting with this new element.
 Otherwise, if the current subarray is increaed by adding this element, it just adds the element to the current subarray.
 Once it is on a new subarray, it compares it to the highest valued subarray seen so far.
 If this one is the greatest, it sets it as that.

 Let's see the idea for this with an example

 <img width="564" height="345" alt="image" src="https://github.com/user-attachments/assets/8ccbc939-8336-4ba3-9c0d-62b3d961a7cd" />

 credit: https://media.geeksforgeeks.org/wp-content/cdn-uploads/kadane-Algorithm.png

 Here is the algorithim's thought process for each element:

 Element: 0.
 Value: -2.
 This is the only element we've seen so far.
 So by default, we will set it as the current subarray and the max subarray.